Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 • Amerasians

-• Dependents of veterans and active-duty military
+• Dependents of veterans and active-duty military personnel

-Q. Are children of State Employees eligible?
+Q. Are children of State employees eligible?

-A. Children of Permanent State of Delaware employees are not eligible for the Delaware Healthy Children Program.
-However, children of seasonal, casual or temporary state employees can get the Delaware Healthy Children Program if they meet the income guidelines.
-Children of Permanent State of Delaware employees may be eligible to receive Delaware Medicaid.
+A. Children of permanent State of Delaware employees are not eligible for the Delaware Healthy Children Program.
+However, children of seasonal, casual or temporary state employees can get DHCP coverage if they meet the income guidelines.
+Children of permanent State of Delaware employees may be eligible to receive Delaware Medicaid in some cases.

-Q. Why aren't children of state employees eligible
+Q. Why aren't children of State employees eligible?

 Q. What about pre-existing conditions or medical eligibility?